marcopennekamp/lore/specification/traits-structs.md

 // Accessing an object via its name. let option: Option[Int] = None

-// Objects (None) can be used in the properties of other objects (Game).
-This particular example essentially creates
+// Objects (e.g. None) can be used in the properties of other objects (e.g. Game).
+This particular example essentially
-// mutable global state, which should be avoided if possible.
+// creates mutable global state, which should be avoided if possible.
 Handle mutability with care! object Game do
   name: String = 'Match Four'
   mut player: Option[Player] = None
 end
 ```

 Note that a **block-style** object requires the keyword `do`.
 This is because a very important form of objects, propertyless "empty" objects like `None` in the example, can be declared without parentheses and the `end` keyword.
-The approachable syntax for this common case introduces an ambiguity for block-style objects in the `end` keyword.
+The intuitive syntax for this common case introduces an ambiguity for block-style objects in the `end` keyword.
 It is resolved with the `do`.